Where I've BeenRead More

 Daniel De Sousa,

-was born in Australia, at barely five years old he moved to Brazil, where he lived for about 12 years, and it was there that he became a photography aficionado (all thanks to his mother).
+Was born in Australia, at barely five years old he moved to Brazil, where he lived for about 12 years, and it was there that he became a photography aficionado (all thanks to his mother).
 In 1999 he moved to New Jersey, ......
 I guess he was tired of the Brazilian paradise growing up ...... you know, the sun, and the beach, and the gorgeous women.
 In 2005 he moved to California, and throughout this time of moving between schools and work and more schools, and being in the military (yes! the military) he managed to squeeze in photography.
 He has taken courses and a few formal classes and since 2008 he has been at it, Semi Pro... if you will.
+From everyday casual photos to Underwater Photography, he likes to capture everything.
 He also likes to talk in the third person.

 II.
 If you are on public property, you can take pictures of private property.
 If a building, for example, is visible from the sidewalk, it’s fair game.